 Efficiency is another aspect of the Westinghouse Harmony which makes it a darling of most users.
 For, while your average ceiling fan is rated somewhere between 75 and 85%, the Westinghouse Harmony has a mouthwatering 92% efficiency to lower your energy bills.

 Lastly, while the Westinghouse Harmony provides the same lifetime warranty on its motor as all other fans, it is its warranty on other parts which increases the reputation of this fan.
 While most fans provide a one-year warranty on their parts, the Westinghouse Harmony provides one year extra.

 Remote, despite the fact that it is available with the product, is sold separately.
 It means you’ll have to pay extra to buy it.

-Granted, dust repellent is not the first thing most people look for when shopping a new ceiling fan.
-Still, over the passage of time, it’s the buildup of dust on the fan – and how you deal with it – which either ameliorates or destroys its elegance.
+Granted, dust repellent is not the first thing most people look for when shopping for a new ceiling fan.
+Still, over time, it’s the buildup of dust on the fan – and how you deal with it – which either ameliorates or destroys its elegance.
 Consequently, being dust repellent, the Hunter Builder Elite would retain its look for years.

 To give you ease even before you have it, the Hunter Builder Elite gives three mounting options.
 That is, whether your ceiling supports flush, standard or angled mounting, this fan gives you all these options.
 It means you don’t have to worry about the compatibility of this fan with your home’s ceiling options.